Plan Ahead for Holiday Hotels

 Request that the housekeeping staff not use scented cleaning products, which can aggravate asthma and allergy symptoms.
 Many hotels have become aware of these sensitivities so don’t be shy about asking!

-If available, choose an allergy-friendly PURE Room.
+If available, choose an allergy-friendly room.
 PURE Rooms provide an ideal environment for people with asthma or allergies.
 These rooms are specially treated to remove and protect against 98-100% of allergens and other irritants.